jbowdre/runtimeterror/content/posts/automating-camera-notifications-home-assistant-ntfy/index.md

       title: Motion detected!
       message: "{{ trigger.to_state.attributes.friendly_name }}"
 ```

+[^vehicle]: Hopefully I only need to worry about vehicles in the driveway. _Please don't drive through my backyard, thanks._

 {{% notice tip "Templating" %}}
 That last line is taking advantage of Jinja templating and [trigger variables](https://www.home-assistant.io/docs/automation/templating/#state) so that the resulting notification displays the friendly name of whichever `binary_sensor` triggered the automation run.
 This way, I'll see something like "Backyard Person" instead of the entity ID listed earlier.